FuelLabs/fuel-indexer/docs/src/getting-started/dependencies.md

 ## PostgreSQL

 The Fuel indexer requires the use of a database.
-We currently support [PostgresSQL](https://www.postgresql.org/docs/).
+We currently support [PostgreSQL](https://www.postgresql.org/docs/).

-> IMPORTANT: Fuel Indexer users on most platforms don't need to explicitly install PostgresQL software via a package manager.
-When starting the indexer service via `forc index start` simply pass the `--embedded-database` flag in order to have the indexer service download and start an embedded PostgresQL instance via [`forc index postgres`](../forc-postgres/index.md).
+> IMPORTANT: Fuel Indexer users on most platforms don't need to explicitly install PostgreSQL software via a package manager.
+When starting the indexer service via `forc index start` simply pass the `--embedded-database` flag in order to have the indexer service download and start an embedded PostgreSQL instance via [`forc index postgres`](../forc-postgres/index.md).
 >
-> However note that this `--embedded-database` functionality can be a bit brittle or flaky on some platforms, so alternative methods of installing or using PostgresQL are briefly mentioned below.
+> However note that this `--embedded-database` functionality can be a bit brittle or flaky on some platforms, so alternative methods of installing or using PostgreSQL are briefly mentioned below.

 ### macOS